 Many visitors to Mexico are annoyed by pushy salespeople who try to sell them things they don't want - and sometimes they are put off even when they would like to buy what's offered.
 Whether sitting on the beach or at an outside cafe, or just walking down the street, vendors will approach you, speak to you and offer you items or services.
+This is a cultural difference that can be difficult to adapt to, but there are some simple strategies that can help you manage this situation

 Vendors are a fact of life in Mexico.
 There are a few different reasons for this.
-Poverty is part of the equation: many people really have to hustle to make a living, and standing out from the crowd by making your offerings readily available is one way to do that.
+Poverty is part of the equation: many people really have to hustle to make a living, and standing out from the crowd by making their offerings readily available is one way to do that.
 It's also part of the culture: it's completely normal for people to approach one another on the street and speak to them.

 Strategies for Dealing with Vendors